TheoBendixson/LowRezJamGameEngineTemplate/README.md

 It is C++ based, although it doesn't use all of the features of C++.
 It's more like straight C. Many refer to this style as "data oriented".
 Go do a YouTube search and you'll find some useful videos.

-For the moment, this game engine only builds from a Mac (and probably linux but I haven't tested that).
-To get it to build on a PC, you would need to create a build.bat file with a list of commands to do that build on Windows.

 To build, open terminal and go into the build directory.
-Then run the build.sh script.
-This script will output the necessary files into the build directory.
+If you are on Mac, run the build.sh script.
+If you are on Windows, you will want to run build.bat.
+These scripts will output the necessary files to the build directory.

 To play any games created with this engine, you just need to copy the files in the build/web_assembly directory to some web server somewhere.
 You can also run your own web server locally to test it out.